libxml-raku/LibXML-raku/docs/Config.md

 Default input callback handlers.

 The LibXML::Config:U `input-callbacks` method sets and enables a set of input callbacks for the entire process.
-This method is thread-safe.

 The LibXML::Config:U `input-callbacks` sets up a localised set of input callbacks.
-Concurrent use of mulitple input callbacks is thread-safe and `parser-locking` also be set to disable concurrent parsing (see below).
+Concurrent use of multiple input callbacks is NOT thread-safe and `parser-locking` also needs to be set to disable concurrent parsing (see below).

 See [LibXML::InputCallback](https://libxml-raku.github.io/LibXML-raku/InputCallback)